glpi-project/doc-agent/source/installation/index.rst

 .. note::

-   You won't find the package in the `Snapcraft`_ store as the agent features and requirements can't apply to their standard policies.
+   You won't find the package in the `Snapcraft`_ store as their standard policies are too restrictive for GLPI Agent features and requirements.

 .. _Snapcraft: https://snapcraft.io/